 First announced in early 2019, OneMesh is a way for you to scale Wi-Fi coverage by using certain TP-Link extenders.
 Since then, there’ve been very few viable options for OneMesh, both on the router and extender fronts.

 As a result, it’s been a much less successful approach than the alternative, namely Asus’s AiMesh, Netgear’s Orbi, or Linksys’s Velop.
 Considering that OneMesh extenders are always of meager hardware specs, I decided to forgo testing this feature of the AX3200.

 TP-Link Archer AX3200: Excellent performance, for the specs

-Considering the router’s hardware specs, it delivered in my testing, as a tri-band router.
-Interestingly, it worked better with Wi-Fi 5 clients than it did my 2×2 Wi-Fi 6 ones.
+Considering the router’s hardware specs, it did well in my testing as a tri-band router.
+Interestingly, it worked better with Wi-Fi 5 clients than it did with my 2×2 Wi-Fi 6 ones.

 Respectable Wi-Fi thoughts

 With a 2.5Gbps network port, the Archer AX3200 can deliver the top speed of its Wi-Fi band.
 And in my testing, my 2×2 Wi-Fi 6 clients indeed could connect at 1.2Gbps and had a sustained speed of more than 850Mbps at a close range of <10 feet (3m) away.
 Farther out, it averaged some 700Mbps.

 It’s safe to say the Wi-Fi connection is the bottleneck, considering I used the 2.5Gbps port to connect the router to the test server, per my test methodology.
 So, compared with other multi-gig-read routers, the Archer AX3200 was the slowest.
 But its Wi-Fi 6 performance was decent overall.